Arine¶

 - Determine areas of content which would need rewrites based on proposed new feature functionality (read from Jira tickets)

-- Identify bullet points and table cells which were excessively wordy, indicating content could be reformatted for readability
+- Identify excessively wordy or misformatted content, indicating where content could be reformatted for readability